top of page

 Our work is trauma-informed but it is helpful to understand your circumstances if you have experienced trauma in the past so we can adapt the course to suit your needs best.

-We encourage you to discuss any concerns with us as we will consider anyone for the course and if now is not the right time, we can signpost you to more appropriate sources of support.
+We encourage you to discuss any concerns with us prior to starting will consider anyone for the course.
+Sometimes now is not the right time for this course or you may need more appropriate sources of support currently which we can signpost you to.

 Are there any risks from mindfulness?